 Chevrolet built 29,009 Camaros in 2001, of which 16,357 were V6 models, and of that number only 1,697 were equipped with the Y87 Performance Package.
 Also, only 1,485 out of 29,009 were sold in the “Monterey Maroon” paint (about 5% of the total) so in a way, I owned a rare vehicle.

-Below is the original window sticker from my 2001 Chevrolet Camaro.
-You can also click the link at the bottom of the page to read about the history of the Chevrolet Camaro model.
+Below is the original window sticker from this car.
+You can also click the link to the left to read about the history of the Chevrolet Camaro model.

 Here are some photos of the Camaro that I took when it was around 6 years old.